Keeping Your Pup Calm and Safe from Fireworks This 4th of July

 Add Comforts: Provide their favorite bed, a few favorite toys, and a blanket that smells like home.
 Anything that brings them peace and familiarity can help ease their stress.

 Consider a Crate or Hideaway: If your dog finds a crate comforting, consider adding it to their space.
 A small, den-like area can help them feel more secure.
+You can even cover the crate with a heavy blanket to muffle sound and create a cozy, cave-like feel.

 Creating this calm refuge lets your dog know they have a “safe spot,” a place where they can retreat and find peace amid the commotion.

-Exercising Before the Fireworks Begin
+Exercising Before the Fireworks

 A well-exercised dog is a more relaxed dog.
 Giving your dog plenty of physical activity earlier in the day can help reduce their nervous energy and ease their stress once the fireworks start.